mehedi-sharif/soulspring/content/get-started.md

     innovative technology
   image: images/wellness-report/wellness-report.jpg
   block:
-    title: Without drawing a single drop of blood or asking for a urine or stool sample we will immediately report.
+    title: 'Without drawing a single drop of blood or asking for a urine or stool sample we will immediately report:'
     links:
     - label: Brain & Behavioral Health
       link: "#"